DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Experiments

 \subsection{Efficiency}

 We evaluated the text generation and watermark extraction efficiency of both Balance-Marking and DERMARK.
-For Balance-Marking, the large language model used for text generation also served as the auxiliary model, with a fixed watermark embedding length of 10 tokens per bit.
+For Balance-Marking, the LLM used for text generation also served as the auxiliary model, with a fixed watermark embedding length of 10 tokens per bit.
 For DERMARK, we set the error rate to 10\%.
-Both methods were tested with $\delta = 1$ and a fixed prompt length of 100 tokens.
+Both methods were tested with a fixed prompt length of 100 tokens.

-As shown in Fig. \ref{fig:time_cost}, during the watermark embedding phase, the DERMARK watermarking method demonstrates almost identical time overhead compared to the raw outputs of large models, which is significantly lower than that of Balance-Marking.
-This indicates that DERMARK achieves substantial time optimization during the embedding phase.
-Although the time overhead of DERMARK during the watermark extraction phase is slightly higher than that of the baseline, DERMARK provides more robust watermark extraction (as described in the next subsection) with only a minimal additional time overhead, which is acceptable in practice.
-Overall, DERMARK incurs lower time costs in practical applications and is more suitable for large-scale text watermarking tasks.
+As shown in Fig.\ref{fig:time_cost}, during the watermark embedding phase, DERMARK demonstrates almost identical time overhead compared to the raw outputs of models, which is significantly lower ($<50\%$) than that of Balance-Marking.
+Overall, DERMARK incurs lower time costs and is more suitable for large-scale text watermarking tasks.